crate/cloud-howtos/docs/reconfigure-cluster/scale-storage.rst

 Click on *Preferences*.
 This will take you to the Cluster Access page, where you can see and edit your credentials.
-You can also enable deletion protection of your cluster and create a whitelist of IP addresses or CIDR blocks that are allowed to connect to the cluster.
+You can also enable deletion protection for your cluster and create a whitelist of IP addresses or CIDR blocks that are allowed to connect to the cluster.

 .. image:: ../_assets/img/cluster-access.png